RasaHQ/rasa/test_environments/message_and_event_brokers/kafka/sasl_plain/with_tls/README.md

 It is intended to be used to set up test environment in which Kafka brokers require clients to authenticate.
 All communication is done over secure TLS connection.

-Test environments are location in directories:
+Test environments are located in directories:
 * `ssl_all_connections` - Broker certificate has SAN set to `0.0.0.0`
 * `ssl_localhost` - Broker certificate has SAN set to `localhost`